-Dexia group's earnings will remain very sensitive to changes in funding conditions (notably the credit spread of French sovereign bonds as the cost of its guaranteed debt is strongly correlated with government bonds) because of the very thin margins on its assets.
+Dexia group's earnings will remain very sensitive to changes in funding conditions (notably the credit spread of French sovereign as the cost of its guaranteed debt is strongly correlated with government bonds) because of the very thin margins on its assets.
 They will also remain sensitive to changes in interest rates.
-The ultra-low interest rate environment materially weighted on the bank's income over the past five years.
-Conversely, the prospect of a hike in interest rates over the coming months is positive for Dexia's net banking income, even if it will not change its structural loss-making profile.
+The ultra-low interest rate environment materially weighed on the bank's income over the past five years.
+The rising interest rates since July 2022 are positive for Dexia's net banking income through an increase of net interest margins, even if it will not change its structural loss-making profile.

 Dexia group's net result will also depend on the magnitude of loan losses, which in turn will depend on the macroeconomic environment.
-Extreme market volatility could also hurt Dexia's financial results because adverse movements in market parameters (exchange rates and credit spreads) could imply unfavourable valuation adjustments of assets, liabilities and derivatives.
-That being said, significant efforts have been deployed in 2021 to reduce the results' sensitivity to variation in market parameters by reducing the number of derivative operations and hedging basis risks.
-This will lead to much less accounting volatility in Dexia's results going forward.
+Extreme market volatility could also hurt Dexia's financial results because adverse movements in market parameters (exchange rates and credit spreads) could prompt negative valuation adjustments of assets, liabilities and derivatives.
+That being said, significant efforts have been made to reduce the results' sensitivity to variation in market parameters by reducing the number of derivative operations and by hedging basis risks.

-Starting from 1 January 2022, Dexia is subject to additional guarantee fees under the prolongated state-guaranteed funding scheme.
+Since 1 January 2022, Dexia is subject to additional guarantee fees under the prolongated state-guaranteed funding scheme.
 While the "normal fees", which are paid monthly to the guarantors under the previous scheme continues to be applied at a low 5 basis points of outstanding debt, the new scheme also includes a deferred fee system which will gradually increase from 5 basis points (in 2022) to 135 basis points (in 2027).
-The deferred fees will only become payable upon two conditions being met simultaneously, including (1) the liquidation of DCL and (2) the withdrawal of its banking license.
-They will therefore not weigh on the group's liquidity during its run-off.
-However, this deferred charge will accrue in DCL's consolidated income statement - as per IFRS accounting rules - and will negatively impact both its accounting equity 4and regulatory solvency ratio.
+The deferred fees will only become payable upon two conditions being met simultaneously, including (1)

+the liquidation of DCL and (2) the withdrawal of its banking license.
+They will therefore not weigh on the group's cash position during its run-off.
+However, this deferred charge will accrue in DCL's consolidated income statement - as per IFRS accounting rules - and will negatively impact its accounting equity4 (€3.5 million have been accrued as of end December 2022).